FREE Shipping on orders over $899

 Aloe vera is a plant known for its healing and detoxifying properties.

-Benefits: Aloe vera can help cleanse the gut by acting as a natural laxative and promoting the elimination of toxins.
+Benefits: Aloe vera can help cleanse the bowel by acting as a natural laxative and promoting the elimination of toxins.
 It can also help soothe inflammation in the digestive tract.

 How to Use: Aloe vera can be taken in juice or supplement form.
-It is important to follow dosage instructions, as excessive use can cause diarrhea and electrolyte imbalances.
+It's important to follow the dosage instructions, as overuse can cause diarrhea and electrolyte imbalances.

 7. Ginger